grindlemire/graft/README.md

 ### Define Nodes

-Each node is typically its own package with an `init()` function that registers it:
+Each node is typically its own package with an `init()` function that registers it.
+The `Node[T]` type parameter specifies the output type:

 ```go
 // nodes/config/config.go